 ASCS also offers AP Music Theory to students 10th grade or above.
 Students take the AP Music Theory exam in May, with the potential of earning college credit for the course.

-Dual Enrollment: EGL 1023 English II: Literary Analysis and Research (Three Semester Hours through John Brown University) An introduction to the analysis of literary texts through reading and researching a selection of short stories, poems, dramas, and novels.
+(Three Semester Hours through John Brown University) Literary Analysis and Research.
+An introduction to the analysis of literary texts through reading and researching a selection of short stories, poems, dramas, and novels.
 In addition to essays of analysis of such works, a substantial research paper is required.
 (Prerequisite: EGL 1013 English I: Composition.)

-Dual Enrollment: Math 1123 Survey of Calculus (Three Semester Hours throught John Brown Univeristy) An introduction to the concepts of differentiation and integration.
+(Three Semester Hours through John Brown University) An introduction to the concepts of differentiation and integration.
 An emphasis is placed on applied problems in physical, life, and social sciences.
 (Prerequisites: In addition to other JBU prerequisites Pre-Calculus Honors and an ACT math score of 24 or SAT math score of 580.)

-Dual Enrollment: LS 2113 Intermediate Spanish I (Three Semester hours through John Brown University) Adcancing study of the language skills of listening, reading, speaking, and writing.
+(Three Semester hours through John Brown University) Advancing study of the language skills of listening, reading, speaking, and writing.
 The first course entails a comprehensive grammar analysis; the second involves much cultural and literary reading and writing of short compositions.
 (Prerequisite: Spanish III)

-Dual Enrollment: Math 101 Math for the Liberal Arts (Three semester hours through Regent University) Study of several different fields of mathematics and their applications for the liberal arts students.
-Through the process of discovery with everyday applications, students discover the beauty and elegance of mathmatics as they improve their critical thinking and analytical skills.
+(Three semester hours through Regent University) Study of several different fields of mathematics and their applications for the liberal arts students.
+Through the process of discovery with everyday applications, students discover the beauty and elegance of mathematics as they improve their critical thinking and analytical skills.
 Topics include set theory, inductive and deductive reasoning, basic probability and statistics, number theory, algebraic modeling, basic geometry and trigonometry, and finance applications.
 This course cannot be applied to the Regent mathematics major.
 (Prerequisites: Algebra 2 with a grade of B or above and teacher/administrative approval)

 Please note that class offerings may vary from year to year